Societal and cultural aspects of autism: Autistic adults

 Communication and social problems often cause difficulties in many areas of an autistic adult's life.
-A 2008 study found that adults with ASD commonly experience difficulty starting social interactions, a longing for greater intimacy, a profound sense of isolation, and effort to develop greater social or self-awareness.
+A 2008 study found that autistic adults commonly experience difficulty starting social interactions, a longing for greater intimacy, a profound sense of isolation, and effort to develop greater social or self-awareness.

 A much smaller proportion of adult autistics marry than the general population.
 It has been hypothesized that autistic people are subject to assortative mating; they tend to pair with each other and raise autistic offspring.
 This hypothesis has been publicized in the popular press and is supported by empirical evidence.
 Out of eleven conditions assessed in one study, participants with autism spectrum disorder exhibited the highest rates of assortative mating.

 British psychologist Simon Baron-Cohen said that an increasingly technological society has opened up niches for people with Asperger syndrome, who may choose fields that are "highly systematised and predictable".
 People with AS could do well in workplace roles that are "system-centered, and connect with the nitty-gritty detail of the product or the system".